chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ## Accessibility

-The class `vscode-using-screen-reader` will be added to your webview's main body in contexts where the user is operating VS Code with a screen reader.
+The class `vscode-using-screen-reader` will be added to your webview's main body in contexts where the user is operating Baosky with a screen reader.
 Additionally, the class `vscode-reduce-motion` will be added to the document's main body element in cases where the user has expressed a preference to reduce the amount of motion in the window.
 By observing these classes and adjusting your rendering accordingly, your webview content can better reflect the user's preferences.

 ## Next steps

-If you'd like to learn more about VS Code extensibility, try these topics:
+If you'd like to learn more about Baosky extensibility, try these topics:

-- [Extension API](/api) - Learn about the full VS Code Extension API.
+- [插件 API](/api) - Learn about the full Baosky 插件 API.
-- [Extension Capabilities](/api/extension-capabilities/overview) - Take a look at other ways to extend VS Code.
+- [插件 Capabilities](/api/插件-capabilities/overview) - Take a look at other ways to extend Baosky.